gaborgulyas/kmap/README.md

 While this is a nice figure, it is quite hard to understand it quantitatively, and it can be even more complicated if you want to compare different datasets by using this visualization method.
 However, it would be nice to understand the state of uniqueness in datasets, especially if you consider different attributes in each case, apply anonymization or other countermeasures to decrease uniqueness.

-This is what `kmaps` was created for.
+This is what `kmap` was created for.

-## Use-cases for `kmaps`
+## Use-cases for `kmap`

-There are two use-cases of `kmaps` based on what we provide to it:
+There are two use-cases of `kmap` based on what we provide to it:

 1. if we provide attribute classes of a complete dataset,
 2. or if we provide anonymity sets that we have calculated.

-In the first case, `kmaps` calculates anonymity sets.
+In the first case, `kmap` calculates anonymity sets.
 In the second case, it is assumed, that the provided anonymity sets are not partitioning the dataset.
 For example, lets consider that we create a [fingerprints](https://github.com/gaborgulyas/constrainted_fingerprinting) for each users: a fingerprint is a set of attributes selected differently per user that identify them the most.
 However, there might be similar users, where most attributes are the same, thus fingerprinting will result in anonymity sets instead of characterizing a single user.

 ## Examples

 In the examples below we use the [UCI Adult Data Set](https://archive.ics.uci.edu/ml/datasets/Adult) as a toy dataset.

 ### When attribute classes provided for the complete dataset
-The input for `kmaps` is a list of attributes, preferebly in an indexed fashion (to be faster).
+The input for `kmap` is a list of attributes, preferebly in an indexed fashion (to be faster).
 Like assume that we consider type of residences as

 ```python
 attribute_dictionary = {